drone-ah/wordsonsand/blog/_posts/2009-01-31-controversy.md

 and strengthen their weaknesses but not matter the amount of convergence, their core goals are still different that they will never truly be able to remove their weaknesses without giving up some of their strengths as well.
-One tool cannot be both a hammer and a sledgehammer\...
+One tool cannot be both a hammer and a sledgehammer...